dgasmith/opt_einsum/docs/getting_started/input_format.md

 The `opt_einsum` package was originally designed as a drop-in replacement for the `np.einsum` function and supports all input formats that `np.einsum` supports.
-There are two styles of input accepted, a basic introduction to which can be found in the documentation for :func:`numpy.einsum`.
+There are two styles of input accepted, a basic introduction to which can be found in the documentation for `numpy.einsum`.
 In addition to this, `opt_einsum` extends the allowed index labels to unicode or arbitrary hashable, comparable objects in order to handle large contractions with many indices.

 ## 'Equation' Input

-As with :func:`numpy.einsum`, here you specify an equation as a string, followed by the array arguments:
+As with `numpy.einsum`, here you specify an equation as a string, followed by the array arguments:

 ```python